 The Allotment Barge

-The heart of our gardening endeavours is now our Floating Allotment, which was established in 2009 with the help of Shoreditch Trust and Capital Growth.
+The heart of our gardening endeavours is our Floating Allotment, which was established in 2009 with the help of Shoreditch Trust and Capital Growth.
 Here we grow salads, vegetables, fruit, and herbs for our own use.
 Produce is also used for food offered on our Pop Up Cafes and Open Days.
 We create our own compost and don’t use any pesticides, making all produce truly organic.
-The allotment was home to a flock of domestic ducks too, recently lost to a fox.
-We hope to reestablish the ducks at the earliest opportunity, as they supplied us with eggs, frequently used for Open Day cakes, and were very popular with visitors.
-We believe the allotment barge to be a true community asset and a local attraction into the bargain, being popular with towpath users and local residents alike.
+The allotment is also home to a flock of domestic ducks, supplying us with eggs (frequently used for the very popular Open Day cakes).
+The allotment barge is a true community asset and a local attraction to boost, beloved by local residents and towpath users alike.

 This floating garden also provides a habitat for bees, butterflies, ladybirds, lacewings, dragonflies, mayflies, and other insects vital for the waterside food chain, as well as offering perching space, cover and food for song and other birds, in line with CHUG wildlife objectives.

-We have been successful in a bid for a community composting scheme sponsored by Hackney Council, which will give us state-of-the-art composting equipment, smell-free and efficient.
-Once the equipment is set up & running, hopefully later this summer, we hope to be able to supply compost not only for our own gardening efforts, but also for green-fingered residents of Kingsland Wharves.
+We have won a bid for a community composting scheme by Hackney Council, giving us state-of-the-art composting equipment, smell-free and efficient.
+This allows us to supply compost for all our own gardening & planting endeavours.